imanlangarann/rf-control-monitor/README.md

 ## TODOs

-- add remote address to EEPROM.
+- read from EEPROM.
-- connect push button to add new remote.
+- write to EEPROM.
-- remove remote.
+- send data ...

 ## Button